ben0/ben0.github.io/_posts/2020-12-09-Metasploit-CTF-December-2020.md

 ### Next steps

-The shared object isn't perfect, but we could improve it by removing some of the printf statements and deleting `/etc/ld.so.preload` to stop those nagging error messages:
+The shared object isn't perfect, but could be improve by removing some of the printf statements and deleting `/etc/ld.so.preload` file  to stop those nagging error messages:

 ```
 #include <stdio.h>